Nandhaa: Soundtrack

-Release

-The satellite rights of the film were sold to Sun TV.
-The film was given an "A" certificate by the Indian Censor Board for containing scenes involving violence and drug usage.

 Critical reception

 S. R. Ashok Kumar from The Hindu noted that "powerful performance by the lead artists, a neat screenplay and narration without any deviations in the form of dance or song make Nandhaa worth watching.
 Bala's direction makes viewing a gripping experience."
 He added that "Surya as the young rustic man has reached a new milestone in acting.
 Rajkiran shines in the role of Periyavar.
 A surprise, however, is Rajashri, who reveals great histrionic skills."
 In comparison, Tulika of Rediff.com stated the film failed to live up to expectations, likening it to Aalavandhan (2001) and stated that "the screenplay is smooth and incident-driven.
 In the final analysis, it is the climax that may be the main reason why the audience does not lap up this film."
 Sify criticised the film's "Sethu hangover", but praised the performances of Suriya, Laila and Rajkiran, concluding, "Hankies will not be sufficient, take a towel if you are in the mood to watch Nanda".

 Visual Dasan of Kalki wrote the director, who has proved that he can deliver a vibrant film without the masala fragrance, is keeping the faith of the fans he earned with Sethu with Nandhaa.
 K. N. Vijiyan of New Straits Times wrote "This is a moving story from director Bala who gave the runaway hit Sethu.
 If you liked Sethu, you'll probably enjoy this new venture".
 Malini Mannath of Chennai Online wrote "Director Bala re-establishes his credentials again as a film-maker who moves away from the beaten track, and tries to bring in freshness by way of concept and narrative style.
 His 'Nandha' like 'Sethu', before it, is different from the routine films.
 The artistes are chosen well, irrespective of their market rating, and the locations have a freshness too.
 But the director could have avoided repetition of scenes and ambience, which give a sense of deja vu".